Category Archives: South Africa

 It was our decision to end off in Port Alfred - the closest big dot to the East London airport, from where we would need to depart for home on Friday - that our 'few days in Kenton' became a roadtrip of the Eastern Cape.
 Port Alfred was just that little bit too far as a homebase from which to satellite to the places we'd earmarked as of interest.

-We'd had to make some big decisions and trade-offs to make everything fit, one of the more difficult ones being foregoing staying over in Kenton.
-We had rationalised that it was the most likely destination we'd return to for a longer stay and so comprised to a drive-through on this trip.
+We’d had to make some big decisions and trade-offs to make everything fit, one of the more difficult ones being foregoing staying over in Kenton-on-Sea.
+We had rationalised that it was the most likely destination we’d return to for a longer stay and so comprised to a drive-through on this trip.

 We left a murky Colchester behind and drove through a chilly and drizzly Alexandria to pause in Cannon Rocks to see what there was to see (not much; 2 canons and 2 anchors) and then emerge in a sunny Kenton-on-Sea.
 Quite a microclimate experience in only 80km!